Common Bistort - Persicaria bistorta

 An erect, perennial with attractive pink flowers, in a tight cylindrical inflorescence.
 The basal leaves have a long petiole, while the stem leaves are sessile.
 The upper part of the petiole has a narrow wing of leaf tissue.
 The plant grows from a stout creeping rhizome, which spreads to create dense patches.

 Often in damp areas and near to lakes margins, also in meadows and woods.
+A more vigorous variety (var. superba) is often grown in gardens and may survive near houses, after being thrown out

 May to July.